NOW AVAILABLE: Key sections of BIIJ reports available as downloadable PDFs

 NOW AVAILABLE: Judicial Dialogue in Action: International Judges Reflect: Key sections of BIIJ reports are now available as PDFs.

-- Justice Richard J. Goldstone, former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda
+- Justice Richard J. Goldstone, Professor, University of Virginia School of Law; former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda

 - Professor Linda Carter, Pacific McGeorge School of Law